Flood warnings from the Environment Agency (EA)

-Householders are responsible for protecting their own property from flooding and we strongly recommend that you make provision, in advance, against the risk of flooding especially if you live in a property, or area, that is known to flood or have requested sandbags in the past.
+Sedgemoor residents are responsible for protecting their own property from flooding and residents are strongly recommended to make provision, in advance, against the risk of flooding especially if you live in a property or area that is known to flood or have requested sandbags in the past.

-Limited sandbag provision is currently a service provided by Sedgemoor District Council but may be subject to availability of materials or resources which can often be stretched in times of emergency.
+Limited sandbag provision is currently a service provided by Sedgemoor District Council but may be subject to availability of materials and resources which can often be stretched in times of emergency.

-When flooding is officially forecast by the Environment Agency, and where resources allow, Sedgemoor District Council will provide sandbags for residents to collect, free of charge from our depot.
-Proof of address is required to ensure limited stocks reach the most vulnerable areas.
-We regret that we cannot issue sandbags 'just in case', as the traditional bags deteriorate relatively quickly and may be unusable when the time comes to reply upon them.
+When flooding is officially forecast by the Environment Agency, and where resources allow, Sedgemoor District Council will provide sandbags for residents to collect.
+Proof of address is required to ensure limited stocks reach the most vulnerable areas/properties.
+We regret that we cannot issue sandbags, 'just in case', as sandbags deteriorate relatively quickly and may be unusable when you need to reply upon them.

 The Council keep a limited stock of sandbags for residents to collect in order to protect external doors and air bricks that are at flood risk.
-Residents will be allowed a maximum of 6 sandbags per property.
-The Council is unable to provide sandbags to protect land, gardens, garages, drives or similar as this diverts resources away from protecting homes.
+Residents will normally be restricted to a maximum of 6 sandbags per external doorway.
+The Council is unable to provide sandbags to protect land, gardens, garages, sheds, outhouses, drives or similar as this diverts resources away from protecting homes.